Birch bark manuscript: East Slavic manuscripts

+Finnic manuscripts

-The document numbered 292 from the Novgorod excavations (unearthed in 1957) is the oldest known document in any Finnic language.
+The birch bark letter no. 292 from the Novgorod excavations (unearthed in 1957) is the oldest known document in any Finnic language.
 It is dated to the beginning of the 13th century.
 The language used in the document is thought to be an archaic form of the language spoken in Olonets Karelia, a dialect of the Karelian language.
-For details and full text, see Birch bark letter no. 292.

-Example

-Novgorod birch-bark letter №366, about 1360-1380 A.D.
-Case of trampled wheat, release.

-Original text (with added word division):